jmoiron/johnny-cache/docs/index.rst

 previous releases have had no official deprecation policies.
 Future versions
 will:

- * Adopt Django's Python version support & deprecation policy (including its py3k adoption timeline)
+ * Adopt Django's Python version support & deprecation policy (including py3k adoption)
  * Support the 3 most recent versions of Django

 If Django development goals are met, this means that Johnny 1.5 will support Django 1.3-1.5 and Python 2.6+, with experimental Python 3.3 support.
+This also means that, while future versions of Johnny will be compatible with older versions of Django, they might not be compatible with all of the supported versions of *python* for these old versions.

 In Depth Documentation